Gema manual page

 cross a line boundary except where the template explicitly specifies

-so with "\n".
+so with

 - -b

-- Binary.
+Binary.
 With this option, all input and output files are opened in

 binary mode instead of text mode.
 This makes no difference on most Unix

-and doesn't treat Control-Z as the end of the file.
+doesn't treat Control-Z as the end of the file.

 - -k

-this option.
+status despite this option.

 - -match

-be discarded instead of being copied to the output.
+discarded instead of being copied to the output.
 This would be used

-when you want to extract selected information (like with grep)
+when you want to extract selected information (like with

-instead of doing a translation.
-This option applies only to the default
+This option applies only to the default domain.

-to explicitly copy.
+can be used to explicitly copy.

 - -i

-- Case insensitive mode.
+Case insensitive mode.
 All letters in templates will be matched without

 regard to distinctions of upper case or lower case.
-This also makes
+This also makes the

-the names of domains and built-in functions case insensitive.
+names of domains and built-in functions case insensitive.

 - -w

-be ignored except where they separate identifiers.
-Template matching
+ignored except where they separate identifiers.

-will ignore whitespace characters in the input data as though templates
+Template matching will ignore whitespace characters in the

-had an implicit "\W" everywhere except within identifiers.
+everywhere except within identifiers.

-Templates can use "\J" to indicate where space is not
+to indicate where space is

 allowed.